Most recently updated on May 7, 2022

 From 2013 to 2018, Serco operated an Affordable Care Act application processing center in Wentzville.
 It was one of three facilities that Serco oversaw in the nation, employing 1,500 people at its peak.
 In 2014, the Wentzville facility garnered national attention when reports came out that employees were sleeping or playing games due to a lack of work.
 The center closed in 2018 after its $1.2 billion, five-year contract expired.

 Wentzville is home to the nation’s first Vietnam War veterans’ memorial.
 The tribute began in 1967 as a tree of lights to raise money to send gifts to military personnel.
 In 1985, it evolved into a pillar of granite with an eagle perched on top.
 The memorial is a stop on the annual “Run for the Wall,” a motorcycle caravan that begins in May in Southern California and rolls cross country to the Vietnam Memorial Wall in Washington, D.C.
-This year’s event has been cancelled due to COVID-19 pandemic restrictions.
+The 2021 event was cancelled due to COVID-19 pandemic restrictions.
 It’s scheduled to kick off again on May 18, 2022.

 Wentzville was also the final stop for musician Chuck Berry.
 The creator of “Johnny B. Goode” and other classic songs was born in St. Louis, but lived in Wentzville in his later years.
 He purchased his home near here in 1957 and died in that house in 2017.